cincospenguinos/CircleGa/README.md

 Here's things we need to work on sooner rather than later:

 - [ ] Put on screen what keys to press to make a selection
-- [ ] Crashing should cause a player to respawn
 - [ ] The first level is too long at 12 lines
 - [ ] The second and third levels are too short
 - [ ] Use single melody for the entire thing--the opening melody should be used in text excerpts